axsh/sinatra-browse/README.md

 ## Named parameters in route patterns

-Unfortunately you are not able to use Sinatra-browse for named parameters in the route definition.
+Since version 0.7,you are able to used named parameters in route patterns.
 Take the following example.

 ```ruby
 get 'foo/:bar' do